 As well as encouraging customer engagement, facilitating brand loyalty, and driving business for your company, there’s plenty of other benefits of including direct mail as part of your multi-channel marketing.

 Direct mail has an incredible response rate compared to digital marketing.
 In fact, direct mail has been proven to have a response rate 36x higher than that of email marketing.

 By including it as part of your multi-channel marketing campaign, you increase the chances of engaging with your leads simply by appealing to more people.
 After all, more marketing channels mean more chances to connect.

-Utilising multiple marketing channels not only means collecting more information about your customers, it also means collecting more information about the channels themselves.
+Utilizing multiple marketing channels not only means collecting more information about your customers, it also means collecting more information about the channels themselves.